Skip to content

 ) -> Callable[[FloatArrayLike], FloatArray]:

-r"""Reconstruct a differential number distribution from its first `k`
+r"""Reconstruct a differential number distribution from a finite set of

 moments using a Laguerre-series approximation.

-According to Bamford and Tompa, a number distribution can be expressed as
+According to Bamford and Tompa, a number distribution $P(n)$ can be expressed

 $$ P(n) = \frac{e^{-\rho}}{(DP_n)^2}